-Manchester suspect latest second-generation immigrant to attack European city
+Manchester suspect latest second-generation citizen to attack European city

 Salman Abedi, the man suspected of blowing himself up among a crowd exiting an Ariana Grande concert in Manchester on Monday, wasn’t a refugee.
-But his parents were, and that makes Mr. Abedi the latest name on an extremely worrying list of second-generation immigrants to violently turn against the countries and the societies their parents worked so hard to join.
+But his parents were, and that makes Mr. Abedi the latest name on an extremely worrying list of second-generation citizens to violently turn against the countries and the societies their parents worked so hard to join.

 The attack on Manchester Arena – which killed 22 people, including young children, and left dozens more with severe injuries – was claimed by the Islamic State group.
 The extremist group didn’t name Mr. Abedi, but referred to the concert bomber as “one of the soldiers of the Caliphate.”

-Security experts say second-generation immigrants, because of their feeling of cultural dislocation, are particularly vulnerable to the brand of propaganda produced by IS – and may be being specifically targeted by the jihadi organization as potential recruits.
+Security experts say second-generation citizens, because of their feeling of cultural dislocation, are particularly vulnerable to the brand of propaganda produced by IS – and may be being specifically targeted by the jihadi organization as potential recruits.

 Read more: ‘Pure terror’: Young concert-goers tell of chaos in moments after Manchester blast